 Walkmeter features voice-enabled controls via Siri for hands-free use.
 You can choose from hundreds of configurable announcements, whether you want to start or stop your walk and ask for on-demand statistics like distance, time, speed, elevation, heart rate, and distance intervals.

-Walkmeter also offers training plans for 5k and 10k programs and half and full marathon plans.
+Walkmeter also offers training plans for 5k and 10k programs as well as half and full marathon plans.
 You can also design your own and synchronize them with your iPhone calendar.
 Compare your data with previous walks by analyzing stats like your split, interval, and zone performance, set targets, and compete against your previous workouts.

 The basic version of this app is free, with elite features costing about $10.